tobia80/zio-entity/README.md

 ### Easy and versatile API

-Call an Entity easily like
+Calling an Entity is as easy as writing

 ```scala
 accounts(fooAccount)(_.credit(10 EUR))